 Mahboonkrong (MBK) Mall – Mahboonkrong Mall (known as MBK) is one of the best malls in Bangkok for cameras and cell phones.
 Located right next to National Stadium sky train station, there are several excellent camera shops here.
 Surprisingly, during the King of Thailand’s 60th anniversary celebrations in 2006, I even saw the UK’s Prince Andrew shopping for cameras here.
 No joke!

 The most popular store is Foto File on the first floor, although I’ve found the smaller stores on the 4th floor to have better prices.

 You’ll be able to tell it’s real if the camera they sell you is sealed in a box and has an original international warranty card.
 There’s also a Canon shop at MBK and, Sunny Camera that specializes in Nikon cameras.

 The big plus to this shop when I was there was how knowledgeable the staff is and that they do speak enough English to help you with what you need.
 Prices are usually slightly higher than MBK or Fortune Mall, but the pleasant service makes up for it.

-Overall, Bangkok, Thailand is one of the best places to buy cameras in south east Asia although it may not always be the cheapest.
-Prices on cameras in Bangkok don’t fluctuate too much from shop to shop like they do in Hong Kong, so you’re pretty much guaranteed you’re not getting scammed.
+Overall, Bangkok, Thailand is one of the best places in south east Asia to buy cameras, although it may not always be the cheapest.
+Prices on cameras in Bangkok, however, don’t fluctuate too much from shop to shop like they do in Hong Kong, so you’re pretty much guaranteed you’re not getting scammed.

 With thousands of camera shops to choose from too, you should be able to find the camera you want here.